Location: Corner of Church and Fleming Streets, Morwell

-Located in Morwell, the Latrobe Valley GovHub will be a new, purpose-built facility that will accommodate up to 300 workers when complete in late 2020.
+Located in Morwell, the Latrobe Valley GovHub is a new, purpose-built facility that accommodates up to 300 workers, including 200 new roles to the Latrobe Valley.

 A number of agencies will be located at the Latrobe Valley GovHub including:

-The Latrobe Valley GovHub will be one of the most energy efficient buildings in the Valley, holding a minimum 4.5 star energy rating together with the latest technology in modern workplace infrastructure, further connecting the region and creating a culture of collaboration and innovation..
+The Morwell based GovHub is among the most energy efficient buildings in the Valley, holding a minimum 4.5 star energy rating together with the latest technology in modern workplace infrastructure, further connecting the region and creating a culture of collaboration and innovation..

 The GovHub will not only meet the needs of the modern workplace today but will be future-proofed with a flexible fit-out to accommodate changing tenant needs and the introduction of new technologies.

 Bringing jobs to the Latrobe Valley

 The Latrobe Valley GovHub will house 300 workers and bring a mix of new public service jobs for the region and existing government roles from Melbourne.

 In addition to new and ongoing positions, the Latrobe Valley GovHub will create up to 100 jobs during construction - utilising local trades and services throughout the build.

 The ongoing maintenance and management of the GovHub will be serviced by local contractors in the Latrobe Valley.